mangaki/mangaki/README.md

 ## Some perks

     ./manage.py loaddata ../fixtures/{partners,seed_data}.json
     ./manage.py ranking    # Compute the anime/manga ranking pages.
-This should be done regularly.
+Should be done regularly.
-    ./manage.py top --all  # Compute the Top 20 directors, etc. This should be done regularly.
+    ./manage.py top --all  # Compute the Top 20 directors, etc. Should be done regularly.
     ./manage.py test       # Run all tests

-See also the [notebooks](https://github.com/mangaki/notebooks), in another folder.
+See also our interesting [Jupyter notebooks](https://github.com/mangaki/notebooks), in another repository.

 ## Contribute